ervandew/eclim/doc/content/faq.rst

   :let g:EclimLogLevel = 'trace'

-in vim, which in this case sets the logging to verbose (the default log level is 4).
-After setting the log level any external commands that are run or autocmd errors encountered will be printed (you may need to run :messages to see them all).
+in vim, which in this case sets the logging to verbose (the default log level is ``info``).
+After setting the log level, any external commands that are run or autocmd errors encountered will be printed (you may need to run :messages to see them all).

 Below are a series of sections broken up by the behavior (or lack of) experienced and the steps for diagnosing the cause of that behavior.